-PROFESSOR: THEODORE G. SOARES Assistant Professor: Ray E. Untereiner
+PROFESSORS: THEODORE G. SOARES, GRAHAM A. LAING

 Pl.
 1. INTRODUCTION TO PHILOSOPHY.
-9 units (3-0-6); first and second terms.
+9 units (3-0-6); second term.

 An endeavor to see how the most fundamental questions have been answered by typical thinkers in the past, and how the modern student may arrive at a philosophy.